capactio/capact/cmd/cli/docs/capact_alpha_manifest-gen_implementation_terraform.md

   -i, --interface string   Path with revision of the Interface, which is implemented by this Implementation -p, --provider string    Create a provider-specific workflow.
-Possible values: "aws", "gcp" -r, --revision string    Revision of the Implementation manifest (default "0.1.0") -s, --source string      URL to the tarball with the Terraform module (default "https://example.com/terraform-module.tgz")
+Possible values: "aws", "gcp" -r, --revision string    Revision of the Implementation manifest (default "0.1.0") -s, --source string      Path to the Terraform module, such as URL to Tarball or Git repository (default "https://example.com/terraform-module.tgz")
 ```

 ### Options inherited from parent commands